-Currently, neither social nor environmental sustainability goals are part of manager evaluation.
+Currently, there is no system of manager evaluation in place that addresses social or environmental sustainability goals.
 Sound evaluation requires an appropriate set of KPIs to assess Unite's sustainable development.
 As described in Criterion 7, a comprehensive review of possible KPIs was conducted in 2022.
-This will be followed up by assessing the suitability of including these KPIs in an evaluation process for managers.
+The suitability of including these KPIs in an evaluation process for managers is now to be assessed.